JanaSperschneider/NuclearPhaser/README.md

 #### Step2: Correct phase switched in the gene bins

 It is very likely that you will see phase switches, even in HiFi assemblies.
-NuclearPhaser prints the Hi-C contact frequencies for each gene bin like so:
+We found that if a contig has >80% of its Hi-C contacts to one of the haplotypes, it is phased correctly.
+If it has e.g. 60% of its Hi-C contacts to haplotype 0 and 40% of its Hi-C contacts to haplotype 1, it likely contains phase switches.
+NuclearPhaser now goes through the gene bins and prints the Hi-C contact frequencies for each like so:

 ```
 ------- Hi-C contacts in this bin Bin_1 -------